 Chloe Dillaway is the Associate Project Manager of the statewide Postpartum Contraception study.
 She will assist with research instrument preparation and testing for the multi-site study, train and supervise interviewers and assist with IRB applications.
 From April 2012 through February 2014, she was a bilingual research participant interviewer for the two-site Postpartum Contraception Study.

 Laura Dixon is the Media Liaison and Research Dissemination Manager at TxPEP.
 She holds a master's degree in Film Studies from Emory University and a bachelor's degree from Ohio University.
-She is completing her PhD in Media Studies from UT Austin's Department of Radio-Television-Film with a Women's and Gender Studies certificate in May 2015, and is on leave until Fall 2015.
+She completing her PhD in Media Studies at UT Austin's Department of Radio-Television-Film with a Women's and Gender Studies certificate in May 2015, and is on leave until Fall 2015.

 Liza Fuentes is a Senior Project Manager at Ibis Reproductive Health.
 Her research has focused on the effects of immigration and health policies on Latina and immigrant reproductive health, clinician training in reproductive health, and abortion access.
 Liza is doctoral candidate at the CUNY School of Public Health and has a Master of Public Health from Columbia University.